NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/README.md

 # Example of a Final Luminosity Distance Function Fit
 ![image](https://github.com/NoRehovot/MATLAB-Cosmological-Parameter-LSQ-Fit/blob/main/final_dlz.png)

+    Where the red dots are the SCP data with their statistical error plotted as errorbars, the blue function is the standard value fit and the green function is the final fit using this code (both are similar, as to be expected).

 ### This project was accomplished working with the Weizmann Institute of Science.